feagi/feagi/docs/DESIGN.md

 ## Security Considerations
 ### Authentication
-FEAGI API and ZMQ will be equipped with authentication enabling secure communication on all communication methods.
+FEAGI API and ZMQ will eventually be equipped with authentication enabling secure communication on all communication methods.

 ### Encryption
 Encryption can negatively impact the transmission of sensorimotor data by adding latency but might be essential for